 If you have an online store, then you’ll know all about cart abandonment.
 Your customer gets tantalizingly close to the finish line, only to disappear at the last moment.
 It’s painful to watch.

-First, though, why do your customers abandon their carts?
+Why do your customers abandon their carts?